mjcalx/learn2discover/README.md

 in your terminal whilst in the correct directory.
 This will generate the file you specified within the `config.yml` file.

-*note you may need to also create the folder, in the base version of learn2discover the folder `generated` must be created within the `datasets` folder in order for the output to be generated.

 ## Learn2Discover